 DeWolfe Engineering Associates, P.C.
 (DeWolfe) is assisting Rural Edge Housing and Community Development with design and permitting for the proposed redevelopment of an existing multi-family senior housing development located at 98 Grandview Avenue.
-The project involves the renovation and expansion of the existing building on the property, reconfiguration of the existing parking area, and improved pedestrian access.
+The project involves the renovation, partial demolition, and expansion of the existing building on the property, reconfiguration of the existing parking area, and improved pedestrian access.
 The building expansion involves reconstructing the middle of the existing building into a new, two-story section and expanding the footprint of this area to the south.
-The project will increase the number of units from ten to sixteen.
+One unit from each end of the existing building (to the east and west) will be demolished.
+The project will increase the number of units from ten to fourteen.